imsweb/pub.tools/docs/index.rst

 pub.tools
 ===================================

-pub.tools is an abstraction layer for interacting with NCBI's Entrez Utilities (including PubMed) and date transpiling
+pub.tools provides a few useful functions, namely interacting with NCBI's PubMed APIs to get publication information, and building citations out of publication metadata.
+We use dataclasses to express the valid parameters for generating these publication citations, see the `schema` section for details.

 Contents: